a-hacker/rust-python-demo/README.md

 will start a local Jupyter instance using your virtualenv, even if it not activated.

+You can also view the raw slides by opening python/Demo.slides.html in a browser.
+You will not be able to run the code from those slides though.

 ### Console

 If you instead prefer to run the code from a python repl in a terminal, you can run: